Michael Davitt: Travels and marriage

 Davitt married an Irish-American woman, Mary Yore, on 30 December 1886 in Oakland, California; he had met her on his 1880 tour.
 The couple settled in a cottage in Ballybrack, County Dublin, the only gift that Davitt ever accepted from his admirers.
 They had five children – three boys and two girls, one of whom, Kathleen, died of tuberculosis aged seven in 1895.
 One of their sons, Robert Davitt, became a TD (national legislator), while another, Cahir Davitt, became President of the High Court.

 From 1880, when he published his first pieces in Irish World, Davitt made his income from journalism.
 He had long aspired to edit his own paper, and founded the socialist penny weekly Labour World in September 1890.
 Davitt's paper covered a wide variety of topics, including foreign news, the plight of agricultural labourers, and women in the workplace.
 Although it was initially a success and sold 60,000 copies of its second edition, the Labour World stopped publishing the following year due to Davitt's illness, lack of funds, and other problems.

 When Parnell's extramarital affair with Katharine O'Shea was exposed in 1890, Davitt asked him to step down.
-He came to oppose Parnell's leadership for a number of reasons, including his belief that Parnell had misled him about the affair, insistence that the cause was more important than the individual, and fears that the revelations would harm the IPP–Liberal alliance.
+He came to oppose Parnell's leadership for a number of reasons, including his belief that Parnell had misled him about the affair, an insistence that the cause was more important than the individual, and fears that the revelations would harm the IPP–Liberal alliance.
 When Parnell refused to step down, Davitt sided with the anti-Parnellite Irish National Federation and became one of Parnell's most vociferous critics, "reveal[ing] a rather unpleasant talent for personal invective" according to Boyce.
 This put him in odd company, as the anti-Parnellites were dominated by social conservatives and proponents of Catholic clericalism, with whom Davitt had little in common.
-In his later writings he balanced criticism of Parnell's failings with appreciation for his accomplishments.
+In his later writings, he balanced criticism of Parnell's failings with an appreciation for his accomplishments.